ArcadeMachinist/lov4matching/README.md

 When at least 2 players found - the game would start in 8 seconds, so be quick to start on all cabs together.

-By default you would be all places in one Team (up to 4 players, who connect first)
+By default you would be all placed in one Team (up to 4 players, who connect first)

 To play VS match - enter TAG 55777 and server would place odd/even players into different Teams